How the European Waltz Shaped the Argentine Tango. Roberto Pugliese Blog

 The Influence of the Waltz on the Tango

-European waltz and Argentine: Two Dances that Enrich Each Other
+European Waltz and Argentine Tango: Two Dances That Enrich Each Other

 Waltz for Mihyun 🎼 Score for classical guitar.
 Mp3 free